hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - The `config.txt` file will no longer be used by the platform for storing the address book in existing networks.
 It will no longer be used by the platform code
 - Designating `config.txt` introduces inversion of control.
-It will be at the exclusive prerogative of Services (the app) going forward.
+It will be at the exclusive prerogative of Services (the App) going forward.
 Platform will no longer be responsible for it, and all the platform code that builds an AddressBook from `config.txt` will be removed or refactored and moved into the Services codebase.

 ### DevOps Workflow changes